Dmitri Prigov

 Dmitri Aleksandrovich Prigov (Дми́трий Алекса́ндрович При́гов, 5 November 1940 in Moscow – 16 July 2007 in Moscow) was a Russian writer and artist.
-Prigov was a dissident during the era of the Soviet Union and was briefly sent to a psychiatric hospital in 1986.
+Prigov was part of the unofficial Moscow Conceptualists during the era of the Soviet Union and was briefly sent to a psychiatric hospital in 1986.

 Early life and career

 Born in Moscow, Russian SFSR, Prigov started writing poetry as a teenager.
 He was trained as a sculptor, however, at the Stroganov Art Institute in Moscow and later worked as an architect as well as designing sculptures for municipal parks.

 Artistic career

 Prigov and his friend Lev Rubinstein were leaders of the conceptual art school started in the 1960s viewing performance as a form of art.
 He was also known for writing verse on tin cans.

 He was a prolific poet having written nearly 36,000 poems by 2005.

 For most of the Soviet Era, his poetry was circulated underground as Samizdat.
 It was not officially published until the end of the Communist era.
 His work was widely published in émigré publications and Slavic studies journals well before it was officially distributed.

 In 1986, the K.G.B arrested Prigov, who performed a street action by handing poetic texts to passers-by, and sent him to a psychiatric institution before he was freed after protests by poets such as Bella Akhmadulina.

 From 1987 he started to be published and exhibited officially, and in 1991 he joined the Writers' Union.
 He had been a member of the Artists' Union from 1975.

 Prigov took part in an exhibition in the USSR in 1987: his works were presented in the framework of the Moscow projects "Unofficial Art" and "Modern Art".
-In 1988 his personal exhibition took place in the USA, in Struve's Gallery in Chicago.
+In 1988 his personal exhibition took place in the US, in Struve's Gallery in Chicago.
 Afterwards his works were many times exhibited in Russia and abroad.

 Prigov also wrote the novels Live in Moscow and Only My Japan, and was an artist with works at the Moscow Museum of Modern Art.
 He had many strings to his bow writing plays and essays, creating drawings, video art and installations and even performing music.